The Missing Cross to Purity

 and was at the first going forth among you.

-And so friends, the Lord in his everlasting and mighty power has moved some to go over in those parts
+And so friends, the Lord in his everlasting and mighty power

 to declare his word of life and everlasting gospel.